 By Mail:

-By Mail – Your ballot MUST be postmarked no later than the Monday before the election, in order for it to be counted.
-(It is always good practice, as it gets closer to Election Day, to request a postmark on your ballot, when dropping it off at the post office.
-This will eliminate the chance of your ballot not being counted due to it not being postmarked in time.)
+By Mail – Your ballot MUST be received in hand or dropped in a ballot drop box before 8:00 p.m. on Election Day, in order for it to be counted.
+Post marks are no longer valid.
+It is always good practice, as it gets closer to Election Day, to bring your ballot in person to one of the voter centers or drop in one of the available drop boxes found in each municipality within the County, rather than mailing it.
+This will eliminate the chance of your ballot not being counted due to it not being received in time.

 Drop Box Locations